-Got picky kids at the dinner table?
+Dealing with picky kids at dinner?
 I’ve been there!
 Here are some of my fave ways to get kids to eat at the dinner table- without tearing your hair out.

 Real talk: sometimes I cringe when my family asks, “what’s for dinner?” because….
 Uh…. pizza delivery?

 In truth, more often I cringe because I’m steeling myself for the inevitable “I don’t like thaaaaaaat” the second I do tell them what’s for dinner.

 This happens even if dinner is something totally innocuous, like breaded chicken (other than vegetarian/vegans, I ask you: who doesn’t like chicken!?
 A stubborn 4-year-old in a bad mood, that’s who).

 Because it totally sucks hearing that as a parent, right?
 You spend that time in the kitchen, no matter how long, getting dinner ready.
 You’re chugging away the hours til bedtime, and then dinner drama just throws a huge wrench onto the tracks.

 And that’s the moment you realize you identify more closely with crabby Betty Draper than sunshiney woman laughing alone with salad.

 That’s why next time, instead of driving yourself to drink (or becoming a short order cook), keep some of my favorite Family Dinner Hacks in your back pocket and maintain your sanity.
 Because by the time you’ve gotten to the dinner hour, you’re already thisclose to Netflix and sweatpants anyway!
 There’s no need to arrive at your post-bedtime me-time all irritated and cranky.
 You get me?

 Here are some ways I avoid (or deal with) the ‘what’s for dinner?” argument: